benjaminyzg/benjaminyzg.github.io/README.md

 Any resemblance and similiarities is purely coincidental and unintended.

 ## ℹ️ Overview
 New to GitHub, and I'm trying to figure how to use this platform correctly and appropriate for both work and testing.
 I believe that this is a tools that is necessary, or basic requirement for a lot of technology companies, particularly in the software development space doing CI/CD development.
-Some of respository might be configured and inappropriately configured and implemented -> do let me know via email.
+Some of respository might be not be properly configured and inappropriately implemented -> do let me know via email, and I will make the necessary amendment and changes whenever it is convenience for me to do so.

 ## 📝 Description
 -Testing in Progress, please bear with us/me-